 Redwood Glen Trailhead at Big Trees Trail

-Oakland mom, Hannah, loves the area just off the Redwood Glen trailhead.
-All around this area there are these neat stick shelters built from fallen branches.
+Oakland mom, Hannah, loves the area just off the Redwood Glen trailhead, which is technically in Joaquin Miller Park.
+All around this area, neat stick shelters are built from fallen branches.
 Her children love claiming one for their own and having snacks and juice like a “tea party” in the woods.

 Redwood Heritage Viewing Deck

-Another really special feature of Redwood Regional Park is the old growth redwood heritage viewing deck and interpretive exhibit (located in Roberts Regional Recreational Area, within Redwood Regional Park), as they are a great window into the redwood forest’s past.
+Another place to stop is the old-growth redwood heritage viewing deck and interpretive exhibit (located in Roberts Regional Recreational Area, within Redwood Regional Park), as they are a great window into the redwood forest’s past.
 The viewing deck and exhibit are found along the Roberts Ridge Trail as you hike to the Redwood Bowl.
 The closest access point is the Redwood Bowl Staging Area parking lot.
 (View location on map)

 Learn more about the old-growth redwood tree viewing deck and education project from Save the Redwoods League >